dlukes/eaf-to-paula/README.md

 # Usage

-Verify that the string `XSLTPROC` is a correct path to Saxon / Saxon B (XSLT 2.0 compliant) on your system (or change it accordingly).
+Verify that the string `XSLTPROC` in `bin/elan2paula.py` is a correct path to Saxon / Saxon B (XSLT 2.0 compliant) on your system (or change it accordingly).
 Similarly with the XML validator command stored in `XMLLINT`.
 Then, run:

 ```sh
 $ bin/elan2paula.py path/to/input/eaf/files/